-The sovereign monarch, Queen Elizabeth II, is the head of state of New Zealand.
-She is represented in New Zealand by the governor-general, who is appointed on the advice of the prime minister.
+The sovereign monarch is the head of state of New Zealand.
+She or he is represented in New Zealand by the governor-general, who is appointed on the advice of the prime minister.
 The sovereign, or the governor-general, exercises almost all their powers on the basis of advice from the prime minister and the other ministers.
 Ministers must be members of Parliament.

 Elections must be held at least every three years and ‘snap elections’ (elections called earlier than expected) may be called.
 Since 1996 elections have been run on the basis of the mixed-member proportional (MMP) electoral system.

 Official information is available to the public unless there is good reason why it should be withheld.
 This regime is policed by the ombudsman.
 The news media and commentators on the internet are able to disseminate and analyse news of political events, and policy and legal issues.

-Only six provisions in New Zealand law are constitutionally entrenched, meaning they can only be changed by a vote of more than 75% of the House of Representatives or more than 50% at a referendum.
-They are contained in the Electoral Act 1993 (an one in the Constitution Act 1986) and relate to:
+Six provisions in New Zealand law are constitutionally entrenched, meaning they can only be changed by a vote of more than 75% of the House of Representatives or more than 50% at a referendum.
+They are contained in the Electoral Act 1993 (and one in the Constitution Act 1986) and relate to:

 - the term of Parliament